com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 We also added listeners for interactive features.
 Clicking a link between two actors would display shared movies, while clicking an actor node would refresh all the information about that actor.
 Despite the fact that this node click updates a lot of information, every graph and every movie poster, we were pleased with the fast and efficient updating of the visualizations.
-We also had a new feature that we only mention in milestone 2 that is when you double clik on an actor node, it will genreate it's own central graph with the predefine number of nodes linked to him.
+We also had a new feature that we only mention in milestone 2 that is when you double clik on an actor node, it will generate it's own central graph with the predefine number of nodes linked to him.

 ### Addressing Overpopulation